-Applicants shall not budget \$0 for the administration/indirect budget and later charge administration costs against the \$0 budget in an expenditure report.
-If the Applicant believes that administrative/indirect costs will be incurred during the grant period, an appropriate amount must be budgeted in the initial Application.
+Applicants shall not report expenditures on a line that has a \$0 amount budgeted.
+If the Applicant believes that administrative/indirect costs will be incurred during the grant period, an appropriate amount must be budgeted in the initial Application or in a subsequent amendment or email notification.
 If the amount is not utilized, the funds can be repurposed to other budget schedules by amendment or email notification.

 I. Description II.
-Amount Allocation Method: Institution must have a calculation projection on file. \$ 6,152 must be scanned and emailed to Perkins@highered.texas.gov by July 23, 2021.
-Additional information is available in Section 12 of this RFA.
+Amount Allocation Method: Institution must have a calculation projection on file. \$ 6,152